monicakrystal/foodplanner/README.md

 # /recipes/[slug]

+(when public add user to differeniate if users have same title?) for now since its just me not necessary "/username/recipes/${recipe-name}"

 - Create a recipe detail page for a single recipe
   - fetch recipe from db
   - URL pattern like `/recipes/turkey-meatballs` or `/recipes/[slug]`